Top Ten Music Highlights of the 2000’s

 The last artist to sell a million in a week was 50 when he released The Massacre.
 In 2007 Kanye West sold 950,000+ copies of Graduation, but much of that was sparked by a competition with 50 Cent.
 Graduation had gone platinum by the end of the year and was the highest selling Hip-Hop album of the year, but it took another year before it would even go double platinum.

 Lil’ Wayne accomplished what he did with no beef, no competition, and no gimmicks.
-He made a name for himself strictly off his buzz in a year when Hip-Hop sales were dreadful.
-The album was the highest-selling album of the year for any genre and proof that sales were in trouble, this was the first time the best-selling album of the year had sold less than 3 million since Nielsen SoundScan began tracking sales in 1991.
+He made a name for himself strictly off his buzz in a year when sales of Hip-Hop songs from 2000’s were dreadful.
+The album was the highest-selling album of the year for any genre and proof that sales were in trouble; this was the first time the best-selling album of the year had sold less than 3 million since Nielsen SoundScan began tracking sales in 1991.

 Wayne showed all of Hip-Hop that the impossible was indeed still possible.
 He gave every artist something to strive for and gave hope at a time when the industry needed it most.
 We all needed that.
 Hopefully, it’s not the last time we see such a feat, and it won’t be stuck as an entry in the top ten highlights of 2000s.